-- The Monitoring Officer in conjunction with senior officers and members undertakes periodic reviews of the Authority's Constitution including a review of Standing Orders for Contracts, Financial Regulations and the Scheme of Delegation. - The standard member reporting procedure requires a consideration of risk for all significant decisions.
+- The Monitoring Officer in conjunction with senior officers and members undertakes periodic reviews of the Authority's Constitution including reviewing Standing Orders for Contracts.
+Financial Regulations and the Scheme of Delegation to ensure that current practices and legislation are reflected.
+The Standing Orders have recently been reviewed to reflect the new European Regulations. - The standard member reporting procedure requires a consideration of risk for all significant decisions.
 This is also underpinned by a robust structure and system for identifying and evaluating all significant business risks at both corporate and operational levels, the key elements of which are a Corporate Risk Register; Directorate Risk Register and Service Level Risk Assessments built into the business planning process. - This area was strengthened during 2013/14.
 A Risk Management Strategy was formally agreed, training on risk was delivered to Audit Committee and Cabinet Members.
-The Corporate Risk Register is reported to Audit Committee and Cabinet.
+This training is ongoing.
+The Corporate Risk Register is reported to Audit Committee and Cabinet periodically after consideration by Corporate Management Team.